turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 ArgumentError: wrong number of arguments(1 for 0)
 ```

-That means that we're calling initialize with one argument, but it doesn't
+That means that our tests are calling `initialize` with one argument, but it doesn't
 accept any arguments.

-In other words, we're saying `Unicorn.new("Robert")`, but initialize is
+In other words, we're saying `Unicorn.new("Robert")`, but `initialize` is
 defined like this:

 ```ruby